navidcy/navidcy.github.io/research.md

 Climate models cannot resolve all length scales of oceanic fluid motions and, therefore, they rely on parametrizing the collective effect the small-scale unresolved motions have on the larger scales that the models resolve.
 Understanding the underlying dynamics is crucial for developing and improving these parametrizations.
 I've been investigating the role that the [intrinsic ocean dynamics][intrinsic-ocean-var-paper]{:target="_blank"} (i.e., mesoscale flows and smaller; typically unresolved by coupled climate models) have shaping the  large-scale ocean flow at decadal time scales and the effect that these then have on feed back back to the atmosphere via air-sea interactions.

 In an attempt to bridge the [gap between theory and simulation in climate science][BAMS-Held-paper]{:target="_blank"}, my work has been focusing on probing the dynamics by which the ocean mesoscale eddies and bathymetric features interact with large-scale currents, like the ACC.
-I emphasize on understanding using theoretical tools aided with a series of conceptual models of increasing complexity, for example, [quasi-geostrophic turbulence on a beta plane][topo-1layer-paper]{:target="_blank"} or [a primitive equations-model with modest stratification in a channel][eddysaturation-BC-BT-paper]{:target="_blank"}.s
+I emphasize on understanding using theoretical tools aided with a series of conceptual models of increasing complexity, for example, [quasi-geostrophic turbulence on a beta plane][topo-1layer-paper]{:target="_blank"} or [a primitive equations-model with modest stratification in a channel][eddysaturation-BC-BT-paper]{:target="_blank"}.